 1. Hollow out the zucchini (save two cups of the insides for this yummy recipe here)

-2. Add all ingredients (except for zucchini and crushed tomato) and mix together to make your hashweh (filling)
+2. Add all ingredients (except for zucchini and crushed tomato) to a bowl and mix together to make your hashweh (filling)

-3. Fill zucchini halfway (give room for meat and rice to cook) and place in a deep pot
+3. Stuff the zucchinis halfway with the hashweh (give room for meat and rice to cook) and place in a deep pot

 4. Add 6 cups of water over zucchini and bring to boil on medium heat

 5. Once boiling, set timer for 10 minutes

 7. After 10 minutes, add crushed tomatoes to pot and gently stir to not break the zucchini, add 1 tablespoon of salt and bring back to boil

 8. Once sauce starts to boil set timer for another 10 minutes (good time to taste to see if extra salt is needed) after 5 minutes, simmer on low heat

 *If you have a zucchini that breaks in the process of hollowing it, you can use a toothpick to keep it together like in these photos: (stuff it before you place your toothpick)

 Here's a recipe for a yummy Lebanese omelet!
 It's made with eggs, parsley, and grated zucchini.
 This meatless dish can be eaten for breakfast, lunch, or dinner!
 It's also delicious with pita bread and radishes.